Safety and Risk Manager, Insurance Salary

 Popular Skills for Safety and Risk Manager, Insurance

-Survey results suggest that Insurance Safety and Risk Managers use a fairly large toolkit of professional skills.
-Most notably, skills in Risk Management / Risk Control, Microsoft Excel, Microsoft Word, and Microsoft Office are correlated to pay that is above average, with boosts between 5 percent and 18 percent.
+Insurance Safety and Risk Managers report using a diverse set of skills on the job.
+Most notably, skills in Risk Management / Risk Control, Microsoft Word, Microsoft Excel, and OSHA Compliance are correlated to pay that is above average.
 Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use.
-Most people familiar with Microsoft Excel also know Microsoft Office.
+Most people skilled in Microsoft Excel are similarly competent in Microsoft Office.

 Pay by Experience Level for Safety and Risk Manager, Insurance